Ideal for Summer Season

 MessinaDistance: 280 nm*

-This beautiful medieval city is set in a spectacular location with the Mount Etna towering as a romantic backdrop.
+This beautiful medieval city is set in a spectacular location in Sicily with the Mount Etna towering as a romantic backdrop.

 Messina was a prominent city for centuries.
 It was of strategic importance to the Romans, and to the Normans, Messina was an essential foothold in their conquest of the island during the 11th century.